MajorFrenchy/VPX-Standalone-Merging-Tool/README.md

 - Wait for "✓ Ready" status (database loading)
 - Check internet connection (initial download)
 - Add custom mapping if needed
+- The image is not in the media database.

 ### "Media not copying"
 - ☑️ "Include Media Files" enabled?